bryandj/dsc-mod-4-project-online-ds-ft-090919/README.md

 ## Time Series Analysis
-#### Time Series Plot for our Top5 Zipcodes
+#### Time Series Plot for our Top5 Zip codes

 <img src="images/ga_t5_ts.png"/>

 - I can see an overall positive trend year to year, but I am going to look at the returns by month to see if the trend is more stationary.

 - Note: The 2007 housing bubble crash is easily seen in our graph.
-So monthly returns is probably a better indicator.
+So monthly returns are probably a better indicator.

 #### Monthly Returns
 <img src="images/mr_30080.png"/>